nowaymyname27/CS506_Project/README.md

 ![IMAGE 4](https://github.com/nowaymyname27/CS506_Project/blob/main/modeling/plots/Buy_Frequency_Smoothed.png)

-This model shows trends in how freqently the model bought a share of Tesla (1 - a lot of buying near that time, 0 - very little buying near that time).
+This image shows trends in how freqently the model bought a share of Tesla (1 - a lot of buying near that time, 0 - very little buying near that time).
 This shows the general buying trends of the model, and when the model identified down/up times.

 ![IMAGE 5](https://github.com/nowaymyname27/CS506_Project/blob/main/modeling/plots/Sentiment_vs_Price.png)

-This model shows the comparion between the sentiment scores and stock price on each day.
-This model shows clearly that there is not an obvious pattern between stock prices and sentiment analysis that can be seen with the naked eye, proving that the model is actually necessary to achieve the results shown in Graph 1.
+This image shows the comparion between the sentiment scores and stock price on each day.
+This image shows clearly that there is not an obvious pattern between stock prices and sentiment analysis that can be seen with the naked eye, proving that the model is actually necessary to achieve the results shown in Graph 1.

 **Relevant files regarding visualizations are:**